-By purchasing a ticket, or receiving a ticket as a performer, or as our guest, you acknowledge and accept the full terms and conditions set out on the Festival website http://www.cobargofolkfestival.com in your personal capacity and on behalf of any other member of a band or group you are applying for, and for any accompanying minor.
+- By purchasing a ticket, or receiving a ticket as a performer, or as our guest, you acknowledge and accept the full terms and conditions set out on the Festival website https://cobargofolkfestival.com in your personal capacity and on behalf of any other member of a band or group you are applying for, and for any accompanying minor.

-In addition to any terms and conditions applicable to ticket buyers, any person entering the Cobargo Folk Festival site and camping areas as a Volunteer, Performer, Stallholder, Contractor or in any other capacity, agrees to abide by any other terms and conditions that form part of an agreement between that person and the Organisation.
+- In addition to any terms and conditions applicable to ticket buyers, any person entering the Cobargo Folk Festival site and camping areas as a Volunteer, Performer, Stallholder, Contractor or in any other capacity, agrees to abide by any other terms and conditions that form part of an agreement between that person and the Organisation.

-The Youth Policy sets out terms and conditions applicable to Youth at the Festival and the Festival Etiquette section outlines the Organisations expectations on behaviours in general
+- The Youth Policy sets out terms and conditions applicable to Youth at the Festival and the Festival Etiquette section outlines the Organisations expectations on behaviours in general

 - To the extent permitted by law, the Yuin Folk Club inc. (YFC) shall not be liable for any loss of enjoyment or wasted expenditure.
 YFC accepts no responsibility for any personal property loss, damage or breakage howsoever occasioned.

 Injury at Events

-The YFC Inc is the promoter of the Cobargo Folk Festival (CFF).
+- The Yuin Folk Club Inc is the promoter of the Cobargo Folk Festival (CFF).
 It utilises existing grounds, buildings, roadways and pathways, of the Cobargo Showground Trust on an “as is basis” and subject to existing faults (if any), the current condition and state of repair, of those facilities.

+- Intoxicated, abusive, inconsiderate and intimidating behaviour will not be tolerated anywhere on the Festival grounds.
 The Festival reserves the right to refuse entry or evict a person, without prior warning, who behaves in a manner inappropriate, offensive, dangerous or illegal.

-Proof of age ID will be requested when collecting a youth wristband.
+- Proof of age ID will be requested when collecting a youth wristband.
 The youth must be under 18 on last day of Festival and must be accompanied by a Guardian.

-A Guardian is determined to be a responsible adult, aged 25 years or older (with valid proof of age identification if requested) who will:
+- A Guardian is determined to be a responsible adult, aged 25 years or older (with valid proof of age identification if requested) who will:

 - Be at the Festival site at all times that youth in their care are at the Festival